What I Write

-Cat-loving cataloging librarian Adele Gardner (http://www.gardnercastle.com) has a poetry collection (Dreaming of Days in Astophel) as well as 281 poems and stories published in venues such as Pedestal Magazine, Daily Science Fiction, Legends of the Pendragon, NewMyths.com, Strange Horizons, James Gunn’s Ad Astra, and more.
+Cat-loving cataloging librarian Adele Gardner (http://www.gardnercastle.com) has a poetry collection (Dreaming of Days in Astophel) as well as over 400 poems, stories, illustrations, and essays published in venues such as Pedestal Magazine, Daily Science Fiction, Legends of the Pendragon, NewMyths.com, Strange Horizons, James Gunn’s Ad Astra, and more.
 Gardner is a two-time third-place winner in SFPA’s Rhysling Awards and a third-place winner in the Balticon Poetry Contest of the Baltimore Science Fiction Society.
 Adele lives and writes under her middle name to honor her father, mentor, and namesake, Delbert R. Gardner, for whom she serves as literary executor.

 6-18-19 update: I’m up & running with my creative goal of 17.5 hours a week!
 That is, I did it last week, & am enthusiastically pushing to make it happen this week as well.
 Hoping this will give me a strong start when the WAT finally kicks off!